cyberbotics/webots/docs/guide/advanced-configuration.md

 ##### Enable the Zram

-[Zram](https://en.wikipedia.org/wiki/Zram) is a Linus kernal module that will compress the least used parts of the RAM.
+[Zram](https://en.wikipedia.org/wiki/Zram) is a Linus kernel module that will compress the least used parts of the RAM.
 It has the same role as swap but is normally faster.

 To enable it: